madsmith/AudioMonitor/README.md

 # Installation Steps
 Download [SoundVolumeView by NirSoft](https://www.nirsoft.net/utils/sound_volume_view.html), link is towards the bottom of this page.
 I grabbed the 64bit variant.

-Download the two powershell scripts from this project.
+Download the powershell scripts from this projects releases page.

 Extract SoundVolumeView.exe into the folder with the powershell scripts.